zalmoxes-laran/ExtendedMatrix-doc/docs/paradata_group.rst

    :alt: Collapsed paradata group represented as a single node
    :width: 200px
    :align: left

-*(The image shows a paradata group collapsed into a single node for improved readability.)*
+   *Paradata group collapsed into a single node for improved readability.*

 Connecting Paradata Groups to Stratigraphic Units
 -------------------------------------------------